 The Department of Zoology has a minimum funding policy for all Graduate students.
-The minimum level of financial support is $28,000 per year.
+The minimum level of financial support is currently $28,000 per year and will increase to $30,000 per year beginning September 2023.
 This minimum can come from a combination of Teaching Assistantships (TA), awards/scholarships, or Graduate Research Assistantships (GRA) paid from the supervisor’s research grants.

 For further details, please consult the different forms of financial support information below.